kevininla17-sys/Telling_Story/final-project-part-one.md

 # The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.

-This project uses publicly available data from the U.S. Census Bureau’s Business Dynamics Statistics (BDS), which provides annual counts of new business births for all U.S. metropolitan areas.
-These data allow consistent tracking of pre- and post-broadband trends in the six cities that adopted municipal, open-access, or private fiber networks, as well as in their matched control metros.
-Broadband rollout years were compiled from public city documentation, municipal announcements, and FCC filings to define the treatment periods used in the comparisons.
-For Pittsburgh, the BDS series is used to establish the current baseline of roughly 4,500 new business births per year.
-The project then applies the observed percentage effects from the treated cities to this baseline to estimate how different broadband models might impact Pittsburgh’s entrepreneurial activity.
-All cleaned datasets and supporting files will be uploaded to the GitHub repository for transparency.
+This project relies on publicly available data from the U.S. Census Bureau’s Business Dynamics Statistics (BDS).
+The BDS provides annual counts of new business births for every U.S. metropolitan area, which makes it possible to track how different cities changed before and after their broadband upgrades.
+These datasets allow me to compare trends in the cities that rolled out municipal, open-access, or private fiber networks with those of similar control metros.

+Broadband rollout years come from public city documents, press releases, and FCC filings.
+These dates help define the “treatment” period in the comparisons.
+For Pittsburgh, I use the BDS series to establish the current baseline of about 4,500 new business births per year.
+I then apply the percent changes observed in the treated cities to estimate how much Pittsburgh might benefit under a public or open-access broadband model.
+All cleaned versions of the data will be uploaded to this GitHub repo so the analysis is transparent and easy to follow.

 > A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
 Using a datasource that is already publicly accessible is highly encouraged.
 If you anticipate using a data source other than something that would be publicly available please talk to me first.